-Criminal Penalties Associated with Soliciting Offenses
+What Penalties Associated with Soliciting Offenses?

 Delray Beach treats solicitation as a second-degree misdemeanor in Florida.
 However, if a person solicits a minor, or an adult posing as a minor, the offense is a felony, which is a more serious crime with a far more severe sentence.

 Misdemeanor solicitation convictions are punishable by incarceration in the Palm Beach County jail for up to 60 days and a fine of up to $500.
 The court may also impose a term of probation continuing for six months.

 A Delray Beach solicitation lawyer knows that repeat offenders could face more serious punishments.
 A second offense may be one year in the county jail, a $1,000 fine or up to one year of probation.
 Any subsequent solicitation offenses are felonies with potential sentences with a possibility of five years in state prison, a $5,000 fine, or up to five years of probation with various special conditions and penalties.